-- Schools have the same duty as any person or organisation to respect and uphold copyright law.
+Schools have the same duty as any person or organisation to respect and uphold copyright law.
 Sources must always be credited and material only used with permission.
-If in doubt, check with the Computing Lead.
+If in doubt, check with Fateh Singh.
 There are many open-access libraries of high-quality public-domain images that can be used.
-Pupils and staff at LGfL TRUSTnet schools also have access to licences for music, sound effects, art collection images and other at curriculum.lgfl.net - Where pupil work, images or videos are published on the website, their identities are protected and full names are not published.
+Pupils and staff at LGfL TRUSTnet schools also have access to licences for music, sound effects, art collection images and other at curriculum.lgfl.net